Brotega/Projects/W1ll 0verfl0w/README.md

 Doing so will guarantee W1ll his free will, or will it?

 W1ll 0verfl0w is a game developed by a group of passionate gamers.
-This game was made for the Newbies and Vets Game Jam 2019 at
+This game was made for the Newbies and Vets Game Jam 2019 at the University of Southern California.
-USC.
 It is developed in Unity using the C# programming language.

 ## My Role
 As a gameplay programmer, here's the list of my duties: